What Are We Optimizing For? A Human-centric Evaluation of Deep Learning-based Movie Recommenders: Research Methods

 \subsection{Survey Design}

-Every user gets a Google form survey containing 6 pages.
-The first page mainly describes the purpose of this study ("test different personalization models") and provides a preview of what to expect in the rest of the survey.
-After that, users can proceed to 4 pages of recommendations that each contains a list of top 12 movies generated by one of the three DL models or one CF model.
-After reviewing each page of recommendations, users are asked to fill in 7 questions surrounding \emph{novelty}, \emph{diversity}, \emph{serendipity}, \emph{trustworthiness}, \emph{transparency}, \emph{accuracy}, and \emph{satisfaction} with the list.
-Finally, when user finishes evaluating every single model recommendation, the last page of the survey includes individual preference questions about how important users consider each human-centric metric, and what the right level of each metric is based on individual usage habits (except for \emph{Trustworthiness} and \emph{Transparency} preferences).
-Finally, we provide an optional text field for users to share their general expectations and balances of different kinds of RecSys properties when they use the system.
+Every user gets a Google form survey of 6 pages.
+The first page describes the purpose of this study ("test different personalization models").
+After that, users proceed to 4 pages of recommendations that each contains a list of the top 12 movies (we ran pilot tests and considered that to be an adequate number for users to consume and make judgments) generated by one of the three DL models or one CF model.
+Each recommendation item contains the movie name, release year, and detailed MovieLens link that users can visit to check for details.
+After reviewing each page of recommendations, users are asked to fill in 7 human-centric questions outlined in Fig. \ref{fig:study_diagram}.
+Our design and phrasing of questions was inspired by a series of previous evaluation and user study works \cite{cremonesi2011looking,pu2011user,said2013user,avazpour2014dimensions,ekstrand2014user,knijnenburg2015evaluating,zolaktaf2018bridging} that include both item attributes (e.g. how novel or diverse a list of recommendations look like) and more subjective human perception (e.g. how transparent or trustworthy the results are), along with a summative user experience indicator (i.e. satisfaction).

-We refer to previous studies by \cite{pu2011user} and \cite{ekstrand2014user} for survey question phrasing.
-Details of questions and survey sample UI can be found in Table. \ref{model_perf_survey_question}, Table. \ref{summary_survey_question} and Fig. \ref{survey_figs}.
-All questions are designed on a 5-points Likert scale.
+The last page of the survey asks how important users consider each human-centric metric and the ideal level of each metric for them based on individual preference.
+We do not ask about the level for \emph{Trustworthiness} and \emph{Transparency}, since previous research suggested higher values in those two metrics yielded better recommendation results and user engagement \cite{victor2011trust,mohammadi2019trust,sonboli2021fairness,lepri2018fair,schnabel2020impact}.
+To best of our knowledge, we are the first study asking both the importance and ideal level from users to understand their separate impacts on user perception and satisfaction of recommendation qualities.
+At the end, we also provide an optional text field for users to share their expected recommendation attributes.

+All questions are designed on a 5-point Likert scale except for free text responses.
+Specifically, the first question on the third list of recommendations is designed as an attention check.
+It is a reverse-scaled \cite{abbey2017attention} 5-point Likert question asking the same \emph{Satisfaction} question in a different phrase: \emph{"How much do you like the list of recommendations?"} In the analysis stage, we compare the reversed response between this check question and the actual satisfaction question on the third list of recommendations from all users with a Mann-Whitney-Wilcoxon test \cite{de2010five} and confirm they are not statistically different ($p=0.664$), meaning that general user attention during the survey is high.